Yamazaki Yoshishige: Life

 From May 5, 1824 to November 13, 1825, Yamazaki Yoshishige participated in the antiquarian salon called the Society of Curiosity Lovers (耽奇会, Tankikai) as its founding member, host and main chronicler.
 The meetings were conducted in the spirit of the popular at the time evidential scholarship, or (考證, kōshō): the members brought particularly old, unusual or exotic items from their collections for erudite discussion based on direct observation of the items.
-Some of the prominent attendants were Bakin, Tani Bunchō and Nishihara Sakō.
+Some of the prominent attendees were Bakin, Tani Bunchō and Nishihara Sakō.

 One such meeting led to a loud and lasting conflict between Yamazaki and Bakin, which eventually contributed to the dissolution of the Society of Curiosity Lovers.
 On March 13, 1825, during the twelfth meeting of the society, the new member Bunpōtei Bunpō brought an old food carrier called a (大名慳貪, daimyō kendon).
 The name of the item was obscure and it sparked an intense discussion between Yamazaki Yoshishige and Bakin over its origin and meaning.
 The discussion continued in correspondence, which eventually devolved into accusations of rudeness and disrespect, their friendship never fully recovering afterwards.
 Bakin later lamented: "To think our friendship would deteriorate so...
 How deeply I sigh" (交遊不全如此。浩嘆何堪).

 Before their quarrel, Yamazaki and Bakin also organized the Toen Society (兎園会, Toenkai), named after an ancient Chinese rock garden.
 The Toen Society convened twelve times, starting January 1825.
 While it shared many of its members with the Society of Curiosity Lovers, its focus was instead on the sharing and discussion of strange tales, documents, and reports.